 We are pleased to announce a new high-level scientific meeting that explores ways to better use existing research data in order to improve clinical oncologists’ personalised treatment programs for cancer patients.

-The 2nd edition of the Molecular Analysis for Personalised therapy meeting (MAP) will be held 23-24 September in London, diving into the most pressing issues in this field.
+The 3rd edition of the Molecular Analysis for Personalised therapy meeting (MAP) will be held 13-14 October in Zurich, diving into the most pressing issues in this field.

 • What are the actionable genomic alterations in frequent cancers?

 • How can we define rules to identify drivers in individuals?